Nava Tintarev is an Assistant Professor and Delft Technology Fellow in the Web Information Systems group

 Nava was previously an assistant professor at Bournemouth University (UK), a research fellow at Aberdeen University (UK), and a research engineer for Telefonica research in Barcelona (Spain).

-explanations, natural language generation, human-computer interaction, personalization (recommender systems), and adaptive visualization.
+explanations, natural language generation, human-computer interaction, personalization (recommender systems), and visualization.

 ), nature conservation